 Okay, where to start...
 The Highland Fling is a 53 mile trail race which takes place along the lower section of the West Highland Way footpath.
 It starts in Milngavie, on the outskirts of Glasgow, then rapidly heads out into the countryside.
 It goes through Drymen (13 miles) and over Conic Hill to Balmaha (20 miles), then follows the east side of Loch Lomond up past Rowardennan (26 miles), skirting Ben Lomond, the most southerly of all Scotland's Munros.
 Further on up the lochside is the remote and beautiful Inversnaid Hotel (34 miles), then the path carries on past the head of the loch and upwards through the forests above Crianlarich to finish in the pretty Highland village of Tyndrum.

 Yes.
-The 2017 Highland Fling has been classed as a two point qualifier for the 2017-2018 UTMB by I-TRA, the International Trail Running Association.
+The 2017 Highland Fling has been classed as a four point qualifier for the 2018-2019 UTMB by I-TRA, the International Trail Running Association.

 The route is approximately 90% off-road with just a few short sections on tarmac.
 The off-road sections are a mixture of wide landrover tracks, flat railway lines, tough uphill slogs, manicured paths, shingle beaches, rough stone steps, pretty forest trails and fairly demanding technical scrambles.
 There is also the infamous 'Cow Poo Alley' a few miles north of Beinglas checkpoint to be negotiated.
 The race route includes 2300 metres (7500 feet) of ascent and 2100 metres (6900 feet)of descent.